-Yo-Yo Ma played a surprise concert for a clinic during his post-vaccine waiting period
+Yo-Yo Ma played a surprise concert for a clinic during his post-vaccination waiting period

 “The Berkshires are loaded with the arts, and the arts couldn’t do what they normally do out here all summer,” Drager said.
 “Maybe this is the beginning of what we’re going to see this summer.
 It’s just — we’re all looking forward to the future, to get out and get our lives back.”

-Exactly one year before his performance at the clinic, Ma shared a video of himself playing Antonín Dvořák’s “Going Home.”
+Exactly one year before his performance at the clinic, Ma shared a video of himself playing Antonin Dvorak’s “Going Home.”
 It had been two days since the World Health Organization declared the coronavirus a pandemic.
 Major performing and visual arts institutions had already begun to shutter.

 “In these days of anxiety, I wanted to find a way to continue to share some of the music that gives me comfort,” Ma tweeted March 13, 2020.